Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 - Anti-inflammatory medications
 - Alternative therapies like acupuncture or laser therapy

-Never give human pain medications to cats—many are toxic and can be fatal.
+Never give human pain medications to catsmany are toxic and can be fatal.
 Only use medications prescribed by your veterinarian.

 ### Regular monitoring